jovantomic/GissuesFixer/README.md

 **Direct Agent: 63.8% Pass@1** (104/163 fixed, 19.01s avg)

-I also tried a ReAct-style agent that uses iterative reasoning (Thought → Action → Observation loops), but it performed worse at 56.4% Pass@1 despite being faster (12.65s avg).
+I also tried a ReAct-style agent that uses iterative reasoning (Thought → Action → Observation loops), but it performed worse at 56.4% Pass@1.
 I initially experimented with tool calling as well, but that was even worse, so I removed it.
 The simple direct approach with a single LLM call turned out most reliable.

 ## Setup